qwikifiers/qwik-ui/CONTRIBUTING.md

 ### ▶ 5.
 Make sure you add / modify tests

-Run the follwoing command to make sure there aren't any errors:
+Run the following command to make sure there aren't any errors:

 ```shell
 pnpm run test